Uncategorized

 • Dynamic Programming

-Start with easy problems.
-Then move to medium-level questions.
-Avoid jumping directly to hard problems — that often leads to frustration.
+Avoid jumping directly to difficult problems.
+It often leads to frustration.

 • Your logic

-Practice explaining your solution out loud.
-It improves clarity and confidence.
+Practice explaining your solution aloud.
+It improves clarity.

 Step 4: Build Real Projects